chirag1712/rental-finder-app/README.md

 4. We are still considering further datasets to create any random address to aide the testing off the app with sample data

 # Setup instructions #
-To get all dependencies run the following from the root level:
+1. To get all dependencies run the following from the root level:
-`cd server && npm i`
+`cd server && npm i` <br>
 `cd client && npm i`

-Use the template in the /server/.sample-env file to fill in the DB credentials at your copy of the /server/.env file
+2. Use the template in the /server/.sample-env file to fill in the DB credentials at your copy of the /server/.env file

-And to launch run the following from the server directory: npm run dev
+3. And to launch run the following from the server directory:
+`npm run dev`

 # References #
-Used this: https://github.com/bezkoder/nodejs-express-mysql/tree/d8cef0f9dace78d1a78da58611526e6474cb2a52 for getting the basic project structure and a simple CRUD api for a student data model in the server folder (our backend) for our milestone zero project.
+We used this repository https://github.com/bezkoder/nodejs-express-mysql/tree/d8cef0f9dace78d1a78da58611526e6474cb2a52 for getting the basic project structure and a simple CRUD api for a student data model in the server folder (our backend) for our milestone zero project.